hendrtd/comp-2210/docs/modules/m0/hands-on/ide.md

 another advantage of going this route.
 Once you get comfortable with a powerful text editor, you'll want to use it for most everything.

-#### Sublime and Atom

-Sublime Text and Atom are modern, powerful text editors that are very similar in functionality but dramatically different in implementation.
+#### Sublime, Zed, NotePad++

+Sublime Text is a well-known example of a set of modern, powerful text editors.
+I've included two other examples (Zed and NotePad++), but there are many offerings in this category and most are supported by extensive package managers that allow features to added and removed.
+Certain collections of these features can offer a level of tool integration that can feel like a simple IDE.

 [Sublime](https://www.sublimetext.com/) is implemented in C++ and Python and offers significant speed even under heavy workloads.
 Sublime is a